U.S. Stocks Rise as Investors Track Stimulus Talks

-U.S. stocks opened higher Tuesday as investors cautiously welcomed signs of progress in negotiations over an economic relief package in Washington.
+U.S. stocks climbed Tuesday as investors welcomed signs of progress in negotiations over an economic relief package in Washington.

-The S&P 500 rose 0.7%, suggesting the benchmark stocks gauge may buck the recent trend after falling for a fourth consecutive day on Monday.
-The technology-heavy Nasdaq Composite Index ticked up 0.8%, while the Dow Jones Industrial Average added 183 points, or 0.6%.
+The S&P 500 rose 1.3% as of the 4 p.m. close of trading in New York.
+That followed four consecutive days of losses, which marked the index's longest losing streak since September.

+The Dow Jones Industrial Average advanced about 340 points, or 1.1%.
+Meanwhile, the technology-heavy Nasdaq Composite advanced 1.3%.

 "It will be a slower recovery without it," Mr. Redha said, referring to a new relief package.

 Still, many money managers hope that vaccines, coupled with continuing support from central banks, will allow the rally in stocks and corporate bonds to extend into 2021.
-Additional support from the U.S. government could offer more buoyancy to markets in what may be a difficult few months as death tolls rise and many businesses continue to suffer.
+Additional support from the U.S. government could offer more buoyancy to markets.

 "The jury's still a little bit out on exactly what's going to be passed here," said Lyn Graham-Taylor, senior rates strategist at Rabobank.
 "The U.S. does need some more fiscal stimulus to see it through these winter months."